USRA-STI/gdt-fermi/docs/missions/fermi/gbm/response.rst

 .. image:: response_figs/drmfig3.png

-For more details about customizing these plots, see :ref:`Plotting DRMs and Effective Area`.
+For more details about customizing these plots, see :external:ref:`Plotting DRMs and Effective Area<plot-drm>`.

 Reference/API
 =============